nathanielramos/Token-Casper-/WebSite/bscpad-react-frontend-blockchain-master/README.md

-# BSCPad Binance Smart Chain Network
+# CasperPad Binance Smart Chain Network
-**BSCPad Binance Smart Chain Network** is a frontend with no backend written in React.js.
+**BCasperPadSCPad Binance Smart Chain Network** is a frontend with no backend written in React.js.

 ### Prerequisites